arnellebalane/ghk/readme.md

 #### plugins

-what **ghk** does not actually do anything rather than to setup git hooks and call the appropriate ghk plugins. its the plugins that do the actual processing
+**ghk** does not actually do anything rather than to setup git hooks and call the appropriate ghk plugins. its the plugins that do the actual processing

 currently, these plugins are available: